adamreir/harpsweeper/README.md

 An overview of the main code objects can be found [here](documentation/main_code_objects.md).
 The source code contains detailed documentation of how to use the main code objects.

-## Compiling source files into an executable program:
+## Compiling source files (i.e. make Harpsweeper.exe from code files):

-To compile Harpsweeper, you need to:
+To compile Harpsweeper, you need to
- - Download the source files
+ - download the source files
- - Install Python and required dependencies (see [requirements.txt](requirements.txt))
+ - install Python and required dependencies (see [requirements.txt](requirements.txt))
- - Install pyinstaller
+ - install pyinstaller
- - Run the following in Command Promt (Windows):
+ - run the following in Command Promt (Windows):
 ```
 pyinstaller --onefile --windowed --clean --add-data 'LICENSE;.' --add-data 'icon.ico;.' --icon 'icon.ico' -n 'Harpsweeper'  main.py
 ```